The Double Refuge 🌎 Many Tribes

 When Christians see their ideal as a deity, insisting that the historical Christ is more than just an exemplar, many people of religious intent can’t make this jump to deification.
 Even if they’re of a mystical bent, and fully open to the idea that there may be some mysterious Force that brings the universe together, they find it hard to accept deification because, as far as they can tell, no such thing as a supernatural being exists in the physical world.
 This idea of a supernatural being has never presented itself to them as anything more than an ideal or, at best, an image in a dream.

-Once there is a stark separation between those who belive in Jesus as Lord and those who believe in Jesus as exemplar, the latter are overtly or subtly outcast from the core of the faith.
+Once there is a stark separation between those who belive in Jesus as Lord and those who believe in Jesus as exemplar, the latter are overtly or subtly cast out from the core of the faith.
 These secular, liberal, doubting outcasts look back at the temple of their ideals and sadly think of it as having been taken over by a cult, whose members are secluded from the world and who appear to be under some form of group hypnosis.

 It’s a deeply appealing idea, one which makes the agnostic sigh and speak in tongues both Arabic and Spanish: ¡Ojala! ¡If only! ¡God willing!